Other Names for this Disease

 - Patau syndrome

-Treatment for trisomy 13 depends on the affected individual's condition and is generally symptomatic and supportive.
-Surgical interventions are generally withheld for the first few months of life because of the high mortality rates of babies with trisomy 13.
+Treatment for trisomy 13 depends on the affected person's signs and symptoms, and is generally symptomatic and supportive.
+Surgeries are generally withheld for the first few months of life because of the high mortality rate associated with trisomy 13.
 Parents and medical personnel must carefully weigh decisions about extraordinary life-prolonging measures against the severity of the neurological and physical defects that are present and the likelihood of post-surgical recovery or prolonged survival.

 - Chambers D. Trisomy 13.
 MedlinePlus.
 2009; http://www.nlm.nih.gov/medlineplus/ency/article/001660.htm.
 Accessed 10/13/2009.